Skip to main content

 Ruby

-Eppo's Ruby SDK can be used for both feature flagging and experiment assignment:
+Eppo's Ruby SDK can be used for feature flagging, randomized experiment assignment, and contextual multi armed bandits:

 Install the SDK with gem: